1Hive/gardens/packages/hardhat/README.md

 Aragon DAO Template for continuous issuance and bottom up fund allocation.

-## Local deployment

-This template depends on a number of yet to be published apps, so to develop locally you must deploy those applications first.

-- Conviction Voting (Latest disputable version)
-- Hooked Token Manager (Latest version)
-- Disputable Voting (Latest version with hooks)
-- Agreements
-- Issuance

 ## Localhost deployment

 To deploy a Gardens DAO to localhost: